 This is one activity that I have used countless times to find out about my ancestors.

-Please be prepared though with these sites as you will need to pay a subscription in order to search and access the records held within their databases.
+Please be prepared though with these sites as you will need to pay a subscription to search and access the records held within their databases.

 There are free sites that you can visit if you do not wish to spend any money.